 In QuB Classic, there is an option for "macroscopic" simulation, which simulates mean current from the sum of exponentials.

-There are two other significant differences:
+There are a few other significant differences:

 Thanks to open-source licensing, we have incorporated the HJCFIT likelihood function as an option in QUB Online, so you can compare them directly.
 (In "Single Molecule" mode, click "Optimize", "Show advanced settings", "use HJCFIT likelihood when available". *when available: if your model has more than two colors (black/red), we'll have to use MIL.